Computational & Data Sciences (Interdisciplinary PhD)

 - DCDS 499: Introduction to Graduate Research in Computational & Data Sciences will be structured around topics and ideas that do not need detailed specific-content background.
 The topics covered will include ethics, the nature of research, robustness and reproducibility of research, and presentations from across the different areas of interest to give students an understanding of research in human and social data analytics across the university.

 - DCDS 500: Computational and Data Sciences Research Exploration will be structured as a series of deep dives into data-driven approaches in each of the domain areas, including a module on computational methodologies.
-In each of these modules, the students will either be given a specific data set to investigate or a specific hands-on task to complete (e.g., developing a visualization, assessing how easy a computational tool is for social scientists to use).
+In each of these modules, the students will either be given a specific dataset to investigate or a specific hands-on task to complete (e.g., developing a visualization, assessing how easy a computational tool is for social scientists to use).
 Students will work in teams on these projects.

 Domain Depth Tracks